Your guide to Council Tax

 Your council tax goes towards providing public services right across South Tyneside.

 Day in, day out, you interact with the services we provide.
-The roads you travel on, the paths you walk on, the lamps that light up our streets, the parks, beaches, or open spaces you might visit, and many more.
+The roads you travel on, the paths you walk on, the lamps that light up our streets, the parks, beaches, leisure facilities or open spaces you might visit, and many more.
 From the minute you step outside your home council services and the people who provide them are doing all they can to help you live a happy, healthy, and fulfilled life.

-We know that the current cost of living crisis is creating intense pressures, and we will continue to support you wherever we can.
-We have enhanced our welfare support provision and we
+We know that the ongoing cost of living crisis is creating intense pressures, and we will continue to support you wherever we can.
+We have enhanced our welfare support provision and we currently support 17,200 households through our council tax support scheme.
+You can find out if you are eligible for this support on page 9.

-The money we spend comes from council tax, business rates and paid services as well as the government grant we receive each year.
-Government funding has not kept pace with levels of inflation, putting huge pressures on our finances.
 Just like everyone else, the council is experiencing increasing costs and demand.
 The council cannot run a deficit like other organisations.
-If we do not increase the amount of money coming into the Council, we would simply have to stop providing the services which our communities rely on.
+If we do not increase the amount of money coming into the Council, we would simply have to stop providing the services which our communities rely upon.

-This year, the budget includes an increase in Council Tax of 4.95%.
-2% of this increase relates to the Government's adult social care levy, which is ringfenced for those services supporting our communities who need it most.
-Adult and children's social care continue to be our biggest areas of spend and account for over 70% of our discretionary budget.
+2% of the increase relates to the Government's adult social care levy, which is ringfenced for those services supporting our communities who need it most.

 The way we allocate and spend the Council's budget is guided by our residents and businesses and the priorities you have shaped in the Borough's 20-year vision and new strategic plan.